KyhleOhlinger/Vagrant_Kali/README.md

 * Added vagrant user to vboxsf group `sudo usermod -G vboxsf -a vagrant` - grants access to shared folders

 ## Future Work
+* Add in VMWare as a provider option
 * Create a Base Windows VM build with similar functionality.
 * Port functionality to a Parrot OS version.